An Auditable Policy-Simulation Framework for Student Dropout in Intervention-Free Data: Methodology

-\paragraph*{Research Questions.} RQ1 asks whether the temporal model produces weekly hazard estimates that are sufficiently discriminative and calibrated to support decision-making.
-RQ2 asks what structural survival contrast emerges between simulated scenarios under an explicit policy rule.
-RQ3 asks whether the same policy changes subgroup gaps, and with what uncertainty.
+\paragraph*{Research Questions.} \begin{description} \item[\textbf{RQ1}] Can a discrete-time hazard model calibrated on person-period LMS data produce weekly withdrawal-risk estimates that are sufficiently discriminative ($AUC_{row}\ge 0.80$) and calibrated ($ECE\le 0.01$) to support time-indexed decision-making? \item[\textbf{RQ2}] What structural survival contrast $\Delta S(T)$ emerges between a baseline and a simulated support scenario under an explicit trigger-and-schedule policy contract, and how does it vary with scenario intensity? \item[\textbf{RQ3}] Does the same policy produce a differential change in survival gaps across gender and disability subgroups, and how large and directionally stable is that change under bootstrap uncertainty? \end{description}

-\paragraph*{Propositions.} \begin{proposition}[Temporal bridge] If $\hat h_{it}$ is estimated on person-period data without temporal leakage, then $\hat S_i(t)$ defines candidate temporal risk windows for downstream analysis. \end{proposition}